techlahoma/board_meetings/2017/09_september_minutes.md

 Find a caterer for user groups to automate food ordering.

 We need to get better about asking the community for help.

+### Innovate Oklahoma Event

+Lucas: Asked the board to participate in the announcement of a new project that StarSpace46, several Techlahoma members, and the Oklahoman government is announcing.

+Jesse: This event represents the core values of furthering Oklahoma's grassroot technology community.